What are the Different types of phishing attacks

 In addition to following the typical methods of spear-phishing, these criminals also create and publish bogus websites to carry out phishing attacks.
 When visitors to these sites visit the site, the criminals redirect them to a payment or membership sites where they obtain personal information such as credit card numbers and bank accounts.
 In many cases, the criminals use this information to open new accounts in the name of the victim.
 This enables the criminals to drain a company’s cash, transfer funds to foreign countries, and run criminal activities.
 To combat phishing attacks, companies must understand the ways these criminals approach and carry out their scams.

-There are two types of phishing attacks.
-The first is the so-called “fake phishing” technique, which looks and feels real, but it is actually an imposter.
+The so-called “fake phishing” technique, which looks and feels real, but it is actually an imposter.
 This technique requires the assistance of computer-savvy hackers with programming skills.
 These cyber attackers create a website that resembles an official business entity of a company, maybe even a financial institution.
 The website contains links to content that is associated with that company.
 For example, if a website was designed for casinos, the links may be to gambling related articles, reviews, news, and tips about online casinos.

 In both cases, the goal is to get as much information as possible from the victims.
 For instance, if the fake email looks like it belongs to a legitimate casino, the cyber attackers gain the victims’ personal details such as name, address, credit card number and social security number.
 Then they send repeated messages that appear to come from a leading casino or other popular organizations.
 They promise large prizes and other benefits if the victims follow the link and enter their personal data.
 Most people click on these messages, thinking they are helpful.
 Only when the victims try to check what they have signed up for in the future to find that they have been phished.